picter97/synched-in-part-2/README.md

 There are some interesting things in the `utils` and `assets` directories, which we'll address as we need to.

+The app currently fetches the data and displays a card for each user.
+Let's filter them!

 ## Setup

 - Fork and clone this repository.